donschia/FetchXmlDetailsList/README.md

 # FetchXml DetailsList
 ## Description
-PCF Control for showing subgrids from FetchXml queries.
-The query can be a complex as needed with many linked entities.
-This will allow getting around the limits of most Model Driven App views.
-You will include an ID Placeholder to replace with the current record id.
+This PCF Control generates a FluentUI DetailsList for subgrids loaded with FetchXml queries.
+The query can be as complex as needed with many linked entities.
+This extends what is possible and goes beyond the capabilities of the Model-Driven App subgrid.
+You need to include an ID Placeholder which is replaced with the current record id.

+---
 [SCREENSHOT]

-Also you need to provide a columnLayout json to define all column details.
+You provide a columnLayout to define all column details.
 ## Features
 - Dynamic queries can be more complex than views allow.
-- Uses Placeholder to filter by current record id.
+- Uses Placeholder to filter by record id.
 - Look and Feel is similar to out of the box Model Driven App read only subgrid.
 Supports sorting and resizing of columns.
 - Quick rendering.
 - Double clicking the row navigates to the base record.